aishwaryadhage/Aritificial-Intelligence/Assignment 4/README.md

-# Created By - Aishwarya Dhage, Ninaad Joshi, Siddarth Pathak.
+# Created By - Aishwarya Dhage, Ninaad Joshi and Siddarth Pathak.